VinayIN/pyETA-toolbox/paper/paper.md

 4. **Validation Tool**: Presents a grid of visual targets to assess eye tracker accuracy and precision by comparing known target positions with recorded gaze data, generating comprehensive performance metrics.

-## Data Processing Pipeline

 Raw gaze data undergoes a multi-stage processing pipeline:

 1. Initial data collection from the eye tracker hardware
 2. Signal filtering through the OneEuroFilter for noise reduction
 3. Velocity calculation and threshold-based classification of fixations and saccades
 4. Real-time visualization of processed data
-5. Optional streaming to LSL for integration with other experimental software
+5. Optional streaming to LSL as `tobii_gaze_fixation` for integration with other experimental software

 ## Output Channels